B2B Customer Retention Strategies

 Your customers are bombarded with countless calls and spam emails throughout the day, but how often do they get a personalized letter from a company?
 A letter is a friendly way to remind them that you are there for them.

 It’s best if the letter is handwritten, including the address on the envelope.
-We also advise a team member your client is familiar with, such as their Consultant, write this letter.
+We also advise a team member your client is familiar with, such as their consultant, write this letter.
 This personalized touch will separate you from the competition.

 As you apply these tactics to your own re-engaging efforts, remember that it’s best to try more than one of them since one strategy might be more effective for your business than another.